Jim Gama

-Jim Petros Gama, known as Mbhokane, was a Swazi radio talk show host and the governor of Ludzidzini Royal Village, the home of the House of Dlamini, until the time of his death on 13 March 2011.
+Jim Petros Gama, known as Mbhokane (c.1933 - 13 March 2011), was a Swazi radio talk show host and the governor of Ludzidzini Royal Village, the home of the House of Dlamini, until the time of his death on 13 March 2011.
 As the governor of Ludzidzini, Gama chaired the royal Ludzidzini Council.

 Gama rose to prominence in the early 1980s as the host of a radio talk show programme called Khalamdumbadumbane ("Problem-solving") for the state-owned Swaziland Broadcasting and Information Service (SBIS) radio station in Mbabane.
 Gama also hosted another popular radio show called Nasi-ke Siswati ("This is Siswati").

 He first worked as a journalist for the Umbiki ("The Reporter"), the now defunct government-owned Siswati newspaper.
 He was then employed as a technician for SBIS before he introduced a popular problem solving talk show programme called Khalamdumbadumbane with co-host Bongani 'S’gcokosiyancinca' Dlamini.